bdemirtas/stream/README.md

 # burak stream library

-This repo contains a stream library for integrating with Kafka.
+This repo contains a stream library for integrating with different stream services.

 ## Testing